 If you suffer from chronic mental health issues like having an anxiety disorder, the traumatic stress of a breakup may feel overwhelming or debilitating for you.
 The best thing to do at this time is to get professional support for dealing with your mental health concerns to prevent traumatic stress and an anxiety disorder from taking over.

-It's important to remember that even if you were not previously diagnosed with a chronic mental illness it is still possible and valid for you to feel anxious after a breakup.
-The time period after a breakup is one that is unfamiliar to many people, making it a normal time to feel anxiety.
+It's important to remember that even if you were not previously diagnosed with a chronic mental illness it is still possible and valid for you to feel uneasy after a breakup.
+The time period after a breakup is one that is unfamiliar to many people, making it a normal time to feel anxious.
 Reaching out for help from a therapist or counselor is a great way to find coping mechanisms to deal with the anxiety that comes with breakups.

 "What if we get back together after the breakup?"